A SAD DAY FOR AMERICA – THE SUPREME COURT RULING ON OBAMACARE

 The Supreme Court is not at fault for the deeper issue of not correctly diagnosing the problems of the health care industry so as to arrive at the right solution.

-Essentially, we are “building” poor quality bodies with bad diets, polluted air and water, x-rays overused, and hundreds of poisonous drugs, including very toxic vaccines.
+Meanwhile, medical licensing laws maintain the status quo and prevent much real innovation.
+Essentially, we are “building” poor quality bodies with bad diets, polluted air and water, and overuse of toxic drugs and vaccines, CT scans and other exposure to radiation.
 So, of course, the bodies break down.

 The doctor-patient relationship is a type of contract between a buyer and a seller.
 Anything that interferes with that relationship interferes with the quality of the transaction that we call health care.
 The reason is that such interference means that your doctor is not really working for you, but rather for others, whose interests are not the same as yours.